 Xenia Meijer is to be heard as a soloist on more than 20 CD productions.

 From 2006 to 2016 Xenia Meijer was Professor main subject Classical singing at the Fontys Conservatory in Tilburg.
 In 2012 she became Professor main subject Early Music Voice and since 2016 she is also the head of this department at the Conservatory of Amsterdam.

-Xenia Meijer is a certified health practioner and breathing coach.
+Xenia Meijer is a certified health practioner, breathing coach and yoga teacher.

 A free sound, a text that is clearly pronounced in any language, expression in colour of sound and rhetorics, ease in the registers and passaggi, as well as a good intonation, dynamic differences and flexibility of the voice are the goals that I pursue, together with the student.